rafoli/liferay-sample-workspace/README.md

 ### liferay-sample-module-tests
 * The `liferay-sample-module-tests` module includes all functional tests related to the Page Objects defined, leveraging Selenium framework features.

+### Know Issues
+* If when you run the command `blade gw deploy` and occur this error: `Task :modules:liferay-sample-module:liferay-sample-module-js-web:packageRunTest FAILED` in you terminal go to the project workspace, in the modules folder, run the command `nano build.gradle` and change the value of `packageRunTest.enabled` to false, save the file, back to the project folder and run `blade gw deploy` again.